 Are you an individual doing good things in the gaming community?
 Are you using Magic the Gathering in a creative and positive way?
 Perhaps you’re a local game store that wants to share a story of success or triumph?
 Is there a story that you think deserves to be told?
-Contact me at email@example.com or @robotlarge on Twitter, and you or someone you know could be in a future article of Hero’s Resolve.
+Contact me at firstname.lastname@example.org and you could be in a future article of Hero’s Resolve.

 Maxime Boucher is a real-life Magic the Gathering Hero.

 A 29 year old teacher from Québec City Canada, Maxime uses Magic the Gathering in his classroom to connect with his students.

 Two years ago he noticed two of his ESL (English as a second language) students hiding in a corner, trading Magic cards.
 Most teachers would have ignored them.
 Some teachers would have stopped them.
 Maxime didn’t do either of those things.
 Instead, he joined them.